Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: On the Orlicz and Orlicz-Sobolev spaces

 Finally, to obtain the corresponding estimate for any $h$ defined in $B^+_r(x_0)$, it suffices to consider the rescaled function $\widetilde{h}(x)=h(x_0+rx)$. \end{proof}

 The following lemma is inspired by \cite[see Lemma 2.5]{FSS}, where the corresponding results were established in the $p$-Laplacian setting.
-Its proof follows a similar line of reasoning to those presented in \cite{FSS}; nevertheless, for the sake of completeness and to reinforce the reader’s understanding, we highlight here the key differences arising in our more general framework.
+For the sake of completeness and to reinforce the reader’s understanding, we highlight here the key differences arising in our more general framework.